Tips & How

 • Your valid UK provisional photocard driving licence

-• Your theory test pass certificate (if it was issued before 2014; modern certificates are linked electronically)
+• Your theory test pass certificate (if issued before 2014; modern certificates are linked electronically)

 • The booking confirmation email or reference number